Hosting and bandwidth provided by MacHost.

 The Mac mini can be connected to a television -- recent or otherwise -- and do everything the Apple TV can do through Front Row, as well as support higher-resolution H.264 playback and 5.1 channel surround sound.
 The Mac mini can be configured to receive programming "streamed" from another computer as well.
 It also plays CDs and DVDs, and with third-party solutions -- and additional cost -- it can be configured to record programming from television.

 The Mac mini also can easily support peripherals and external hard drives without hacking.
 Essentially, far more diverse software and more powerful hardware combine to make the Mac mini substantially more versatile.
-This versatility, however, comes at a price, as the entry-level Mac mini "Core 2 Duo" 1.83 costs US$599, compared to only US$299 for the entry-level Apple TV (US$229 starting January 15, 2008).
+This versatility, however, comes at a price, as the entry-level configuration of the Mac mini "Core 2 Duo" 2.0 (Early 2009) costs US$599, compared an original entry price of US$299 for the Apple TV (dropped to US$229 for the 40 GB configuration on January 15, 2008, and on September 14, 2009, Apple discontinued the 40 GB model and reduced the price of the 160 GB configuration to US$229.)

-The Apple TV also supports 802.11n wireless networking, which future Mac mini models no doubt will support, and has an HDMI port, component video out, and optical digital audio out ports for easier and higher-quality connections to recent televisions.
-The Mac mini, on the other hand, only has DVI out and optical digital audio out.
+The Apple TV also has an HDMI port, component video out, and optical digital audio out ports for easier and higher-quality connections to recent televisions.
+The Mac mini, on the other hand, only has DVI, Mini-DVI, and/or Mini DisplayPort out (depending on model) and optical digital audio out.

 Ultimately, those who want a simple and easy way to view iTunes content -- and as of January 15, 2008, rent movies -- on a recent television probably would find the Apple TV to be of interest, whereas those interested in either a compact entry-level computer or a more full-featured "media center" -- complete with support for numerous file formats, a CD/DVD player, and the option of recording television -- would find the extra functionality of the Mac mini to be well worth the extra cost.

-Also see: What are the "pros and cons" of the Apple TV?
-Is it right for my needs?
+Also see: What are the "pros and cons" of the original Apple TV?